clarkwkw/GEStatProj/tp_analysis/README.txt

 [5]  wordfreq.py is obsoleted

-[6]  Added similarity.py to calculate cosine similarity between sample
+[6]  Added similarity_tf.py and similarity_tfidf to calculate cosine similarity
-     term paper and texts from textbook
+     between sample term paper and texts from textbook using 2 measures